PacktPublishing/Hands-On-Microservices-with-Spring-Boot-and-Spring-Cloud/README.md

 **Following is what you need for this book:**
 This book is for Java and Spring developers and architects who want to learn how to break up their existing monoliths into microservices and deploy them either on-premises or in the cloud using Kubernetes as a container orchestrator and Istio as a service Mesh.
 No familiarity with microservices architecture is required to get started with this book.

-With the following software and hardware list you can run all code files present in the book (Chapter 1-).
+With the following software and hardware list you can run all code files present in the book (Chapter03-20).
 ### Software and Hardware List
 | Chapter | Software required | OS required |
 | -------- | ------------------------------------ | ----------------------------------- |